 At a public meeting held at the Quadram Institute in February, a team of researchers from the Norwich Research Park outlined their plans for a new behind a new project investigating ME.

 The study, called RESTORE-ME, is being funded thanks top the generous support of the charity Invest in ME Research.
-It will test whether the use of Faecal Microbiota Transplantation (FMT) to treat ME.
+It will test whether the use of Intestinal Microbiota Transfer (IMT), also known as Faecal Microbiota Transplantation (FMT), to treat ME.

 As well as talking about the trial, the team collected the opinions of the attendees,

 There are around 250,000 people in the UK with ME.
 It causes widespread pain, extreme fatigue, an inability to concentrate and for a large proportion of people, gut disorders such as Irritable Bowel Syndrome (IBS).

 Although there are various therapies that aim to relieve the symptoms, there is no cure and the causes of ME remain unknown.